juzybits/polymedia-suitcase/README.md

 - `balanceToString()` - Convert a bigint to a string, scaled down to the specified decimals.
 - `stringToBalance()` - Convert a string to a bigint, scaled up to the specified decimals.
-- `formatBigInt()` - Format a bigint into a readable string, scaled down to the specified decimals.
+- `formatBalance()` - Format a bigint into a readable string, scaled down to the specified decimals.
 - `formatNumber()` - Format a number into a readable string.

 ## Classes